 by Eric Meier

-In the United States, the term “Poplar” almost always refers to a specific wood species: Liriodendron tulipifera.
-Other common names for this wood include Yellow Poplar, American Tulipwood, or Tulip Poplar.
-The only problem with referring to this species as “Poplar” is that it isn’t actually a type of poplar.
+In the United States, the term “poplar” almost always refers to a specific wood species: Liriodendron tulipifera.
+Other common names for this wood include yellow poplar, American tulipwood, or tulip poplar.
+The only problem with referring to this species as “poplar” is that—botanically speaking—it isn’t actually a type of poplar.
 That title properly belongs to a genus of trees appropriately named Populus.

 Populus genus (this contains true poplars, as well as related trees such as cottonwood and aspen)